ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

    Work with seller/turnkey company to get things fixed that need to be.

 3. Lender Appraisal
-   Get an appraisal of the property (usually the lender will order this and its to keep themselves safe) If it comes back lower than expected, you are not obligated to buy it.
-I'm prolly paying for this - takes about a week.
+   Lender will require this to loan you money - usually you pay for this. $300-500.
+If it comes back lower than expected, you will have to cover the diff or ask the seller to drop the price.

-4. Connect with the property manager - stay in touch with him - gotta give him banking info so he can send rents over to you. (figure out of its rented already, or to be rented - in that case its a target rent.
-80% of the time its rented currently)
+4. Connect with the property manager -
+   Get a property manager lined up, interviewed and ready to go when its time.
+Leases, terms, and a feel for the company are important here.

-5. Do the Close.
+5. Close.
-   About 60-75 days from the time you sign the purchase agreement to the time you sign the closing documents. (up to 90 days) If its close to the closing date and its not close, then email your investment counselor.
-Communicate in a timely manner with: Turnkey Investment Counselor, Lender (or mortgage broker), Title Company
+   About 60-75 days from the time you sign the purchase agreement to the time you sign the closing documents. (up to 90 days) Communicate in a timely manner with everyone!

 ### Purchae to Wholesale